CPU Virtualization In IT Governance

 Do'sDon'ts

-Train staff on virtualization best practices.Rely solely on default configurations.
+Train staff on virtualization best practices.Rely solely on default hypervisor settings.

 Faqs about cpu virtualization in it governance